 - Position your pieces and pin.
 It’s important to place your travel scissors in position rather than go by our pattern because the exact location of the Scissor Pocket and floss tie depend on your specific pair of scissors.
 The scissors in the sample are typical small embroidery scissors (2¾” wide x 3½” long).

 We recommend a loose style running hand stitch to get a funky look.
 We also split our six-strand embroidery floss in half and sewed with only three strands.
-You can do the same or use a blanket stitch or even try an extra long stitch on a sewing machine.
+You can do the same or use a blanket stitch or even try an extra long or hand-look stitch on a sewing machine.

 - Sew Ear 1 and Ear 2 to the face along the nose line (not all the way around) using the black floss.